AanyaChauhan/AanyaChauhan/README.md

 - 👋 Hi, I’m @AanyaChauhan
-- 👀 I’m interested in .Coding Web
+- 👀 I’m interested in  Web
                         Development
                         graphic designing..
-- 🌱 I’m currently learning .C Programming and already know Java..
+- 🌱 I’m have knowledge for various web dev skills..
-- 💞️ I’m looking to collaborate on ..Anything realted to coding which is not that complicated .....just a beginner.
+- 💞️ I’m looking to collaborate on ..Anything realted to web dev
 - 📫 How to reach me .mail me on my email id aanya.chauhan3108@gmail.com..

 <!---